wandb/docs/docs/guides/launch/create-job.md

   ]}>
   <TabItem value="runs">

-Select the name of your job from the list.
-This will redirect you to a new page with details about each run created by the job such as the:

 The Runs tab provides information about each run created by the job such as the:

 - **Run**: The name of the run.